ben-ng/minifyify/Readme.md

 Shorten the paths you see in the web inspector by defining a compression function.

 ```
-// A typical compressPaths function
+// A typical compressPath function
-compressPaths: function (p) {
+compressPath: function (p) {
   return path.relative('my-app-root', p);
 }
 ```

+Defaults to a no-op (absolute paths to all source files).

 ### [options.map]

-If you are using an external sourcemap, this is the path to it (string), which is added to the bottom of the minified file so browsers can correctly map.
+This is added to the bottom of the minified source file, and should point to where the map will be accessible from on your server.
 [More details here](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/#toc-howwork).

+Example: If your bundle is at `mysite.com/bundle.js` and the map is at `mysite.com/map.js`, set `options.map = '/map.js'`

 Set to `false` to disable source maps.

-Defaults to a no-op (absolute paths to all source files).

 ## FAQ

  * Wait..
-Why did my bundle get BIGGER??
+Why did the total size (souce code + map) get BIGGER??

    It's not immediately obvious, but the more you minify code, the bigger the sourcemap gets.
 Browserify can get away with merely mapping lines to lines because it is going from uncompressed code to uncompressed code.
 Minifyify squishes multiple lines together, so the sourcemap has to carry more information.

-   **Pull the sourcemap out into a separate file and link to it from the minified source!**
+   This is OK because the sourcemap is in a separate file, which means your app will be snappy for your users as their browsers won't download the sourcemap.

  * How does this work?

-   Minifyify runs UglifyJS on your bundle, and uses Browserify's inline sourcemap to create a new sourcemap that maps the minified code to the unbundled files.
+   Minifyify runs UglifyJS on each file in your bundle, and uses browserify's sourcemap to translate

  * Why does the sourcemap cause my debugger to behave erratically?